 But what I’m really saying is:

 “Hey Chuck – did I mention that I can afford to live in a neighbourhood that is entirely free from any sort of youth-led rabble-rousing, burglary, muggings, random assaults, and petty crime?
 ‘Cause I’m mentioning it now.
-Oh, and I basically never have any contact with any members of America’s vast criminal underclass, because I have the money and social status to properly insulate, insulate, insulate myself and create a bubble in which I only interact with the better people of any race.
+Oh, and I basically never have any contact with members of America’s vast criminal underclass, because I have the money and social status to properly insulate, insulate, insulate myself and create a bubble in which I only interact with the better people of any race.
 I mean, it’s not like I’m some shmuck waiter who cares enough to notice who leaves smaller tips and bigger messes in restaurants.
-Based on my experiences with multicultural friends, including the third cousin of a Saudi prince, the son of a Turkish media mogul, and grad school classmates who scored in the 99.99% percentile of the GRE in Bangladesh, Iran and Nigeria, I think diversity is just swell.”
+Based on my experiences with multicultural friends, including the third cousin of a Saudi prince, the son of a Turkish media mogul, and classmates who scored in the 99.99% percentile of the GRE in Bangladesh, Iran and Nigeria, I think diversity is just swell.”

-Now, if Chuck wants to win the argument over diversity, he has to concede and make explicit my claim to higher social status.
+Note the trap I’ve set: If Chuck wants to win the argument over diversity, he has to concede and make explicit my claim to higher social status.
 Not an easy thing to do.

 Here’s an example where I’m guilty.
 I’ve written a few pro-love, pro-relationship, pro-family posts like this, this and this.
 The reason?
 In my life, I’ve been in a few great relationships with fantastic girls with whom I made real connections.
 So I argue that relationships aren’t so bad, and despite all the bullshit around marriage law in the 21st century, being completely closed off to marriage and fatherhood is excessively paranoid.